ASHAR797/ShoppingList-App/README.md

 ## How to Use

 1. **Open the App**
+   Visit the live version of the app here: [Shopping List App](https://ashar797.github.io/ShoppingList-App/).
-   Open the `index.html` file in any modern web browser.
+   Alternatively, you can download the project and open the `index.html` file in any modern web browser.

 2. **Add Items**
    Type an item name in the input field and click the "Add Item" button to include it in your list.